bwarren2/vuedemo/notes/notes.md

     (Show app.vue)
     But look at all this code.
 Way too much!
 There has to be a different way.

+What we are going to do here:
+    Remove a bunch of boilerplate

+Cut back to slides for NoSQL modeling (2 slides)

 git checkout vuefire